hackforla/website/README.md

 # Website

+Hello!
 Hack for LA's website: https://www.hackforla.org

 Please refer to the [wiki](https://github.com/hackforla/website/wiki) to learn more about the following areas.